Overview | Harvard | IEEE | APA | Chicago | MLA | Vancouver | Citation Tools

 1. Chicago in-text citation examples

 In the following example, we are making some claims about the use of AI in education.
-We have cited the papers by adding reference numbers in superscript at the end of the sentence.
-We have provided the reference details as a footnote.
-Please note that reference numbers should run consecutively across the entire document, you must not restart the numbering with a new page.
+We have cited the sources by adding superscript numbers at the end of the sentence.
+Then, we have provided the full reference details as a footnote at the bottom of the page.

 Reference number is given at the end of the information in superscript.
 The reference details are given as a footnote at the bottom of the page.